TD Garden: Opening

 On the evening of September 29, 1995, a farewell event was held in the old Boston Garden hosted by WBZ-TV news personality Liz Walker and CBS national news anchor Dan Rather.
-Attendees included Bruins legends such as Bobby Orr and Phil Esposito as well as Celtics greats Larry Bird and Red Auerbach.
+Bobby Orr and Phil Esposito, Bruins legends, as well as Celtics greats Larry Bird and Red Auerbach attended.
 The ceremony concluded with the release of thousands of balloons into the rafters to the music of the Boston Pops.
-The Boston Globe stated that "all New England has lost a friend."
+The Boston Globe said that "all New England has lost a friend."

-The following night, opening ceremonies were held at the FleetCenter, including performances by the Boston Pops, Walt Disney's World on Ice, Olympic figure skaters Nancy Kerrigan and Paul Wylie, James Taylor, Patti LaBelle and US3.

-The Boston Bruins played their first game in the new arena on October 7, a 4-4 tie with the New York Islanders.
-The Boston Celtics lost their first game at the FleetCenter by a score of 101-100 to the Milwaukee Bucks on November 3.
+The next night, opening ceremonies were held at the FleetCenter including performances by the Boston Pops, Walt Disney's World on Ice, Olympic figure skaters Nancy Kerrigan and Paul Wylie, and musical acts James Taylor, Patti LaBelle, and US3.
+The Boston Bruins played their first game in the new arena on October 7, a 4–4 tie with the New York Islanders.
+The Boston Celtics lost their first game at the FleetCenter by a score of 101–100 to the Milwaukee Bucks on November 3.

 Naming

+TD Garden is named after its sponsor, TD Bank, a subsidiary of Canada's Toronto-Dominion Bank.
 During the construction phase, the naming rights to the "New Garden" were sold to Boston-based Shawmut Bank, and the arena was originally slated to open as the Shawmut Center.
 However, just as the arena was being completed, Shawmut merged with Fleet Financial Group, forcing every seat in the arena, which had all been stamped with the Shawmut logo, to be replaced.
 The interior color scheme also had to be adjusted from Shawmut's darker blue to Fleet's marginally lighter blue.

 The name of the arena was expected to change as a result of the April 1, 2004 merger of FleetBoston Financial with Bank of America.
 On January 5, 2005, Delaware North announced an agreement under which the bank made a payment to be released from the remaining six years on the naming rights agreement.
 The agreement left Delaware North free to sell the naming rights to another sponsor.
 On March 3, 2005, Maine-based TD Banknorth, a U.S. subsidiary of Toronto-Dominion Bank, announced its purchase of the naming rights for $6 million per year.
 The first major event to be held after the announcement was the 2005 Hockey East Men's Ice Hockey Tournament.
 On July 1, 2005, the facility was officially renamed the TD Banknorth Garden.
 Bill Ryan, the chairman and CEO of TD Banknorth and a passionate booster of Boston sports, had specifically pursued the naming rights for TD Banknorth to restore the "Garden" monicker to the North Station edifice.